Jack W. C. Hagstrom (AC 1955) Correspondence with or about Donald Hall, Marianne Moore, Dave Smith and Richard Wilbur

 Conditions Governing Access

 There is no restriction on access to the collection for research use.
 Particularly fragile items may be restricted for preservation purposes.
+This collection is housed in off-site storage and requires advance notice before use.
+Please contact Archives and Special Collections.

 Conditions Governing Use